 In this instance, it's important for the airline to segment customers into different contact lists -- coach, business class and first class.
 This way, the airline can create separate customer surveys for each class to find out about the customer experience from travelers in each group.

 Use predictive analytics on surveys

 Businesses can largely automate the process of collecting feedback and acting on it using predictive analytics.
 By purposefully sending surveys to a small population of customers, businesses can project those insights onto a larger population.

 For example, an airline may collect customer feedback from a small group of travelers regarding a malfunction with an in-flight entertainment system on a plane and find it was able to remedy a less-than-ideal situation by offering affected travelers free drink coupons or a partial refund on that flight.
 An airline that uses predictive analytics might see that if the company has the same problem in the future, it can proactively offer travelers those same options before receiving customer complaints.

 Alternate ways to collect customer feedback

 - Listen to recorded phone calls.
 Something many businesses already do -- especially in contact centers -- is record phone calls.
-Business leaders that listen to these conservations can analyze the interactions and glean feedback for both training purposes and to improve customer experience.
+Business leaders that listen to these conversations can analyze the customer interactions and glean customer feedback for both training purposes and to improve customer experience.

 - Adopt analytics tools.
 Analytics tools using AI, machine learning and natural language processing can also point to customer pain points.
 But businesses must first identify why they are using these tools and what they expect to gain from them.
 A purposeful deployment includes training AI to pick up on certain words, phrases and emotions that may clue businesses in on issues that need to be addressed.

 - Involve customers in creation and testing phases.
-Customers can help co-create, pilot and test products and services giving them the opportunity to provide feedback before they're rolled out to the general population.
+Customers can help create, pilot and test products and services, giving them the opportunity to provide valuable feedback before they're rolled out to the general population.